codemancers/interceptor/README.md

 # Interceptor

-A chrome extension that mocks AJAX request at the browser level so you can run front ends without really starting a backend server.
+A browser extension that mocks AJAX request at the browser level so you can run front ends without really starting a backend server.

 ## Development